civol/HDLRuby/README.md

 #### Type compatibility and conversion

-HDLRuby is strongly typed which means that when two types are not compatible together, operations, connection or transmission between two expression of these types are not permitted.
-The compatibility rules between two types are as follows:
+HDLRuby is strongly typed which means that when two types are not compatible together, operations, connection or transmission between two expressions of these types are not permitted.
+The compatibility rules between two types are the followings:

 1. The basic types are not compatible with one another.

-2. Two vector types are compatible if and only if the have the same range and the same base type (i.e., the type of their elements).
+2. Two vector types are compatible if and only if the have the same range and the same subtype (i.e., the type of their elements).

-4. Hierarchical types are compatible if and only if they have the same subtypes names and each subtype of same name are compatible.
+4. Hierarchical types are compatible if and only if they have the same subtypes names and each subtype of same name are compatible together.

-The type of an expression can be converted to one of another type using a conversion operator.
+The type an expression can be converted to one with another type using a conversion operator.
 Please refer to section [Conversion operators](#conversion) for more details about such an operator.